rRemix/APlayer/README.md

 ## Finally
 - Pull request is welcome
 - I'll be appreciate if you star
-- If you have any question,you can send email to rRemix.me@gmail.com or open an issue
+- If you have any question,you can send email to rRemix.me@gmail.com,open an issue or join [tg group](https://t.me/joinchat/PqrPPBbM4poRPDH7qnXxLw)

 ## [Change Log](/UPDATE.md)